nuts-foundation/nuts-node/docs/pages/getting-started/6-adding-authorizations.rst

 =============

 When searching for authorization credentials, the credentials are returned as a verifiable credential.
-Most of the time, you'll only need the credential identifier, available in the `id` field.
+Most of the time, you'll only need the credential identifier, available in the root `id` field.

 Example return value: